Haley Bradshaw, MD

 PGY-3

-I grew up and lived in Southern New Hampshire until I moved to Gujarat, India for medical school.
-I was lucky enough during my childhood to travel multiple times to India and various other countries, which gave me priceless international experience and opened my eyes to the stark realities of healthcare disparities.
+I grew up and lived in southern New Hampshire until I moved to Gujarat, India, for medical school.
+I was lucky enough during my childhood to travel multiple times to India and various other countries, which gave me priceless international experience and opened my eyes to the stark realities of health care disparities.
 I have a special connection to Johnson City, as I frequented this charming city during my childhood visits to family.
 It was during my rotations in Johnson City that I discovered my love for the vibrant community and the warmth and kindness of its people.
-In my downtime, I enjoy picking up new hobbies (recently, it’s been crocheting) and indulging in the latest TV shows and movies.
-I also love the outdoors, trying new restaurants, and spending quality time with loved ones.
-I’m so excited to call Tennessee my home, and I can’t wait to give back to its wonderful community.
+In my downtime, I enjoy picking up new hobbies, trying new restaurants, spending time outdoors and being with loved ones.

 Medical School: Smt.
 N.H.L.
 Municipal Medical College, India